-We can say many positive things about this fun movie, including: great casting, great performances, great effects, great art direction, and a clever story, that has fun speculating explanations for why ghosts stick around and generally don't leave their haunted house, and offers a fascinating, speculative look at the after life, which involves paper work and a slow working bureaucracy, employed by people who had killed themselves.
+We can say many positive things about this fun movie including: great casting, great performances, great effects, great art direction, and a clever story, that has fun speculating explanations for why ghosts stick around and generally don't leave their haunted house.
+"Beetlejuice" offers a fascinating, speculative look at the after life, which involves paper work and a slow working bureaucracy that is employed by people who had killed themselves.
 Screen veteran, Sylvia Sidney, shines as an overworked case worker, Juno.
-Even when dead, the script imagines that ghosts have to follow rules set forth by a slow working bureaucracy, and a hard to read book, that reads like a stereo manual.
+Even when dead, the script imagines that ghosts have to follow rules set forth by a slow working bureaucracy and a hard to read book, that reads like a stereo manual.
 In such an inefficient system, what would an unhappy couple do about getting the obnoxious living, the Deetzes, out of their house?
 They go to the private sector, to a shady entrepreneur — Beetlejuice!!

-Michael Keaton, as Beetlejuice, is wildly out of control, and wildly hilarious as the ultimate dead pest.
-He has so much fun with a crazy comedy role like this, that it's easy to see why he didn't want to keep playing Batman forever.
+Michael Keaton, as Beetlejuice, is wildly out of control and hilarious as the ultimate dead pest.
+He has so much fun with a crazy comedy role like this that it's easy to see why he didn't want to keep playing Batman forever.
 He is "a jangled juggernaut of jokes, jolts and jive."
 He hurls one-liners, spins into grotesque, gobbles insects, and just can't leave the ladies, living or dead, alone."

-Not much of the script is based on real hauntings, and the explanations are brilliantly creative thoughts of Michael McDowel and Warren Skaaron.
-A more realistic explanation, based on past cases, for the reason why this young couple would stick around, is that they died suddenly in an accident, did not want to leave their beloved home and felt they had unfinished business; finish wallpapering, decorating their home, and working on the town map.
+Much of the script is not based on real hauntings and the explanations are brilliantly creative thoughts of Michael McDowel and Warren Skaaron.
+A more realistic explanation, based on past cases, for the reason why this young couple would stick around is that they died suddenly in an accident, did not want to leave their beloved home and felt they had unfinished business; such as wallpapering, decorating their home, and working on the town map.